IBM/car-auction-network-fabric-node-sdk/README.md

 # Create a car auction network with Hyperledger Fabric Node.js SDK and IBM Blockchain Starter Plan

 In this Code Pattern we will create a blockchain app that simulates a car auction network.
-In this pattern, the user will first enroll the admin user by connecting to the CA(Certificate Authority) from the IBM Blockchain Starter Plan instance, and then register a user as well.
-After that, we will initiate(instantiate) the ledger, which will create a few members, a car, and a vehicle listing (a listing which members can bid on) on the ledger.
-After that, the members will make offers for the car, and the chaincode will check for two types of errors:
+The first step before diving into the car-auction logic is to enroll our application with our
+<b>CA(Certificate Authority)</b> from the IBM Blockchain Starter Plan.
+To do this, we need to
+give our application the API endpoints of the CA on the IBM Blockchain Starter plan so that our app can interact with the network.
+The CA will then provide us with certificates that will prove our authenticity to the network: it will allow us to transact (i.e. invoke chaincode) on the network.
+Note - any calls to the Hyperledger Fabric network will have to be signed with a private key and a properly signed x509 certificate for verification purposes.
+All of our actors within our network (peers, orderers, client apps, admins) will each have a digital identity encapsulated in an X.509 certificate.
+We need certificates for both an admin user, and a new user, that we can call `user1`.
+After we have finished generating keys and certificates, we will need to install the chaincode on the peers.
+After the chaincode is installed, we will instantiate it, which will call the chaincode constructor and initiate some data on the ledger.
+It will create a vehicle, a few members, and a vehicle listing (or a listing on which members can bid on).
+After that, the members will make offers for the car, which is actually invoking chaincode under the hood.
+Note - when we <b> invoke chaincode, we are making a transaction </b> on the blockchain network.
+This is extremely important.
+Chaincode is <b> how we make transactions </b>
+on the network.
+When we make an offer, the chaincode will check for two types of errors:

 1) If the owner of the car bids on their own item
 2) If the bidder has enough money in their account to make the bid

-Note - when we <b> invoke chaincode, we are making a transaction </b> on the blockchain network.
-This is extremely important.
-Chaincode is <b> how we make transactions </b> on the network.
-We do so by invoking chaincode.

 If both checks are passed, an offer is recorded on the ledger.
 Once the auction closes, we call the `closeBidding` transaction.
 That will give the car to the highest bidder, and transfer funds from the buyer to the seller.
 The buyer will gain ownership of the car.